 The key to successful building management is long-term planning, and no long-term planning can be successful without an accurate baseline of information as a starting point.
-The best way to obtain that information is via a professional building assessment, a relatively inexpensive tool that’s critical to making the best use of available dollars and accurately predicting facility maintenance and repair costs, says John Semtner, FSB’s Principal for its Civic Market.
+The best way to obtain that information is via a professional building assessment, a relatively inexpensive tool that’s critical to making the best use of available dollars and accurately predicting facility maintenance and repair costs.

 For clients large and small, FSB’s architectural and engineering teams serve as the detectives who discover and summarize vital information about a building’s complex systems, reviewing the mechanical, HVAC, electrical and fire protection systems, along with the structural integrity, overall condition and energy usage.
 Code compliance, facility access and security issues are also identified during these reviews.
 The end result is a comprehensive report, or “road map,” containing essential information that helps individuals and companies make key financial planning decisions.